 Private loan terms and conditions, including interest rates and fees, are generally based on your credit history or a co-signer’s credit history.
 This means that low-income students or those with negative credit histories will likely receive more expensive loans.
 Like government loans, private loans are supposed to be used only to finance postsecondary education (including books, transportation, and room and board).
 Check your school’s estimated cost of attendance and consult with the financial aid office before deciding on a private loan amount.

 Private lenders may pressure or even require you to get a co-signer.
 A co-signer is a relative, friend or someone else who agrees to be responsible for your debt.
 Co-signers must understand that they are responsible for paying back the debt just as if they had received the money.
+The CFPB has sample letters to help you request that the lender release a co-signer from an account.
+Many lenders advertise that a co-signer may be released after a certain number of payments or other requirements, but do not let you know when you are eligible.

 There are very important differences between government loans and private loans.
 If you take out a private loan, you will not be eligible for the same types of discharge, deferment and forbearance options that are available for federal loans.
 However, some private lenders may choose to offer cancellations or other relief in certain circumstances.
 You should check with your lender and ask about these options.
 Some private student lenders also offer deferments and forbearances, but these vary by program.
 Read your loan contract very carefully to learn about your private loan’s particular terms, conditions, benefits, rates, fees, and penalties.
 Private lenders do have to honor any promises they make about terms and benefits.